 - The sweat glands have begun their development and your child has the ability to hear now.

 This is a great opportunity to begin the bond with your child.
-Because he/she can hear sounds now some experts say that playing a calming music helps.
+Because he/she can hear sounds now some experts say that playing a piece of calming music helps.

 Talking to your child will strengthen the bond along with rubbing your tummy in slow circular motions.
 Even though your child is still pretty small, your touch can be felt.